sujit-baniya/mammoth/README.md

 A style mapping has two parts:

-* On the left, before the arrow, is the document element matcher.
+-   On the left, before the arrow, is the document element matcher.
-* On the right, after the arrow, is the HTML path.
+-   On the right, after the arrow, is the HTML path.

-When converting each paragraph,
-Mammoth finds the first style mapping where the document element matcher matches the current paragraph.
-Mammoth then ensures the HTML path is satisfied.
+When converting each paragraph, mammoth-plus finds the first style mapping where the document element matcher matches the current paragraph. mammoth-plus then ensures the HTML path is satisfied.

 ### Freshness

-When writing style mappings, it's helpful to understand Mammoth's notion of freshness.
+When writing style mappings, it's helpful to understand mammoth-plus's notion of freshness.
-When generating, Mammoth will only close an HTML element when necessary.
+When generating, mammoth-plus will only close an HTML element when necessary.
 Otherwise, elements are reused.

 For instance, suppose one of the specified style mappings is `p[style-name='Heading 1'] => h1`.
-If Mammoth encounters a .docx paragraph with the style name `Heading 1`, the .docx paragraph is converted to a `h1` element with the same text.
+If mammoth-plus encounters a .docx paragraph with the style name `Heading 1`, the .docx paragraph is converted to a `h1` element with the same text.
-If the next .docx paragraph also has the style name `Heading 1`, then the text of that paragraph will be appended to the *existing* `h1` element, rather than creating a new `h1` element.
+If the next .docx paragraph also has the style name `Heading 1`, then the text of that paragraph will be appended to the _existing_ `h1` element, rather than creating a new `h1` element.

 In most cases, you'll probably want to generate a new `h1` element instead.